isomerpages/judiciary-jdrn/index.md

   - infopic:
       title: New Members
       id: infopic
-      description: The Judiciary of Rwanda, the Judiciary of Jamaica, the County Court of Victoria and the Qatar International Court and Dispute Resolution Centre.
+      description: The Judiciary of Rwanda, the Judiciary of Jamaica and the County Court of Victoria.
       image: /images/Fourth_meeting_of_JDRN_pic___udpated.jpg
       alt: Image alt text
   - resources: